 LiDAR technology also has uses in wireless signal mapping, making it is easier to plan where each of the wireless transmitters will be positioned and to assess the strength and radius of the signal.
 LiDAR has been used in wireless communication system design, emerging as an alternative to the traditional method of digital orthophotography.

 Cost-effective 3D LiDAR imaging is a real boon for healthcare.
-New imaging modalities are continually sought after – in fact, Navy researchers have applied LiDAR in combination with radar to identify tumors in the body.
+New imaging modalities are continually sought after – in fact, Navy researchers have applied LiDAR in combination with radar to identify tumours in the body.

 Cancer image analysis

-A hybrid LiDAR-radar system may be used for detecting the presence of objects, such as cancerous tumors, within tissues by detecting reflected signals from the tissue.
+A hybrid LiDAR-radar system may be used for detecting the presence of objects, such as cancerous tumours, within tissues by detecting reflected signals from the tissue.
 This technique better discriminates scattered light associated with a cancerous mass from the diffuse scattered or backscattered light associated with healthy tissue.